apache/pulsar/site2/docs/client-libraries-java.md

 //Both consumer1 and consumer2 are active consumers.
 ```

 `Key_Shared` subscription is like `Shared` subscription, all consumers can attach to the same subscription.
 But it is different from `Key_Shared` subscription, messages with the same key are delivered to only one consumer in order.
-The possible distribution of messages between different consumers(by default we do not know in advance which keys will be assigned to a consumer, but a key will only be assigned to a consumer at the same time. ) .
+The possible distribution of messages between different consumers (by default we do not know in advance which keys will be assigned to a consumer, but a key will only be assigned to a consumer at the same time).

 consumer1 will receive: